Sucrose: White refined

 Brown sugar comes either from the late stages of cane sugar refining, when sugar forms fine crystals with significant molasses content, or from coating white refined sugar with a cane molasses syrup (blackstrap molasses).
-Brown sugar's color and taste becomes stronger with increasing molasses content, as do its moisture-retaining properties.
+Brown sugar's color and taste become stronger with increasing molasses content, as do its moisture-retaining properties.
 Brown sugars also tend to harden if exposed to the atmosphere, although proper handling can reverse this.